This story has been updated to reflect several transcription errors.

 Bernard Seeger

 Graduating from West Point in 1991, Seeger spent eight years in the army, then studied public administration at the University of Kansas.
-He’s spent 18 years working for local governments, six of those years in rural communities with conservative representatives, and also Citizens Climate Lobby.
+He’s spent 18 years working for local governments, six of those years in rural communities with conservative representatives, and also for Citizens' Climate Lobby.
 He’s now a city councilor in Cascade Locks.

 Asked about transportation funding, he said he’d prioritize it, that electric vehicles should pay their fair share and heavy vehicle charges.
-He also favored learning from states like Utah and Colorado which have a lower gas tax.
+He also favored learning from states like Utah and Colorado, which have a lower gas tax.

-On housing, he wants more housing so everyone can live near their work, and suggested building housing atop stores and other development.
+As for school funding, he supported decoupling Oregon’s taxes from the federal system, financial reform, and sales taxes on tourists.
+On housing, he wants more so that everyone can live near their work, and suggested building housing atop stores and other development.

 Asked about energy policy, Seeger said he supports clean energy, the Power Act and raising franchise fees on power-hogging data center companies Google.
+He also likes geothermal energy (because it could plug into former natural gas plants along Oregon’s volcanic chain), and building transmission lines near wind or solar potential.

-Asked how he’d differ from Helfrich, Seeger said Helfrich was his boss and friend when Seeger was city administrator in Cascade Locks.
+On how he’d differ from Helfrich, Seeger said Helfrich was his boss and friend when Seeger was city administrator in Cascade Locks.
 But Helfrich’s apparent support for ICE, Seeger said, is a dealbreaker; and as a veteran, Seeger wants stronger gun laws.
-“I know what a responsible gun use and gun ownership looks like, and what is allowed for common citizens, in my mind, is way too generous.”

 Seeger also said he loves working on Cascade Locks city council, and feels 11 years of wrestling in Texas schools prepared his “fighting spirit” for this race.